blupotsey/Rates/README.md

+### Note
+I have not found a free exchange rate service that supports changing the base currency.
+My solution defaults to EUR.

 # Task

 Develop a simple application which shows today’s exchange rates and is able to calculate currencies and can show historical currency rates for the last 7 days.